Roofing continues to be one of the highest-paying manual labor jobs in America, and it’s because nobody wants to do it.

 It adds up, and you don’t need additional cleanup on top of everything else you’re doing.
 Instead, rent a dumpster and get it put in your driveway.

-You can even get enormous cloth dumpsters that are cheaper to rent and haul away, and for these you just have to purchase them outright (about 30% the cost of a dumpster rental) and make a call for someone to pick it up at a later date.
+You can even get enormous cloth dumpsters that are cheaper to rent and haul away, and for these you just have to purchase them outright (about 30% the cost of a dumpster rental) and make a call for someone to pick it up with ramps at a later date.

 That way you don’t have to worry about being on a rental time slot.